kevinsogo/compgen/docs_src/CONTEST.md

 We will now explain these in more detail, including additional steps after running `kg kontest` to make sure your PC2 contest runs smoothly.

+*Note:* As of now, for `checker`s, only KompGen-using python programs are supported.
+(Will change in the future.)

 ## contest.json